mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 For multi-cone designs, the voter builder is also capable of building a tree structure of OR gates to bubble up the individual voter error signals to a global error signal.
-It is worth noting that this tree-like structure will significantly increase the combinatorial critical path delay of the circuit, and it would be better replaced with more optimal structures in future work.
+It is worth noting that this tree-like structure will significantly increase the combinational critical path delay of the circuit, and it would be better replaced with more optimal structures in future work.

 On any given logic cone, we define the "voter cut point" to be the location in the logic cone netlist where we